-I don’t know about you, but setting your vision, mission and values can be tough when you’re setting up your side hustle.
+I don’t know about you, but setting your vision, mission and values can be tough when you’re setting up your online business.

-I mean, what do these even mean and why do you even need to bother for your side hustle?
+I mean, what do these even mean, and why do you even need to bother for your business?
 After all, it’s just something you’re doing in your spare time, right?

 So you can see why it’s important to get these written down sooner rather than later…

 Before you get started, make sure you grab the Free Canva template I created for you here.